Action Station!

 So here’s the case:

-• Full cost of proposed works = $3.8 million.
+Full cost of proposed works = $3.8 million, with a return on investment of $2.80 for every $1 spent.

-The Station unlocks a new set of venues and events spaces for the community, while providing a sustainable home for key regional NGOs and targeted support to grow our creative economy.
-It is a pioneering facility, well suited to the needs of our community, and already demonstrating its worth.
-Eastern Riverina Arts is eager to take this project into its next phase, and we just need a little bit of help and support to get there.
+The Station unlocks a new set of venues and events spaces for the community.
+It provides a sustainable home for key regional NGOs and it delivers spaces and support to grow our creative economy.
+It is a pioneering facility, well suited to the needs of our region, and is already demonstrating its worth.

 "We see the Station as a significant driver of business innovation and city vibrancy for Wagga Wagga.
 As a nonprofit organisation, having an affordable CBD frontage in a vibrant hub helps us maximise our impact, and we are a proud partner for the journey"